lukegibson101/hangman/README.md

 ### **Resources**
- * [Random Word Generator](https://www.randomlists.com/random-words) - to generate a random word for the game.
+ * [Random Word Generator](https://www.randomlists.com/random-words) - to generate a random list of 500 words for the game.